AppInstalleriOSGH/Mach-Trap-127/README.md

 ## Usage

-Mach-Trap-127 exposes a single custom syscall via **Mach trap 127**.
+This patcher exposes a single custom syscall via **Mach trap 127**.
 All interaction happens through `issue_command`, which routes requests to the kernel payload.

 ### `issue_command` trap stub